denten-books/plain-text/1-digital.md

 [^ln-maley]: See for example @maley_analog_2011: "The received view is that analog representations vary smoothly, while digital representations vary in stepwise manner.
 In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous.'"
+See also @kittler_there_1995, "Confronted as they are with a continuous environment of weather, waves, and wars, digital computers can cope with this real number-avalanche only by adding element to element."

 The philosopher Nelson Goodman (responsible for bringing the digital conversation into the realm of aesthetic theory in the analytic tradition)